holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         fe179428ccd4  host              host     local
         a81e8669bda7  none              null     local

-    When you run a container, if you want to override the default network of `bridge`, you can specify which network you want to run the container in with the `--network` flag as the following:
+    When you run a container, if you want to override the default network of `bridge`, you can specify which network in which you want to run the container with the `--network` flag as the following:
     `docker run --network=<network>`

     The bridge can be seen by running `ifconfig` on the host: